tienkhoa16/ip/docs/README.md

 ### 3.5.
 Finding Tasks : `find`
-Finds tasks in Duke by searching for a keyword which can be a number, a word, a phrase, a month, etc. Duke will filter and display tasks whose description or date time matches the keyword.
+Finds tasks in Duke by searching for a keyword which can be a number, a word or a phrase.
+Duke will filter and display tasks whose details, including description and date time, match the keyword.

 Format: `find KEYWORD`\
 Example of usage: `find CS2113`\